Kay Johnson: Stage

 Johnson's professional acting debut was in Beggar on Horseback, and she acted in R.U.R. in Chicago.
-She moved to California after appearing in The Little Accident in Providence, Rhode Island.
-She was accompanied by her soon-to-be husband John Cromwell, who worked as a director in Hollywood.

 Johnson's Broadway credits included State of the Union (1945), A Free Soul (1928), Crime (1927), No Trespassing (1926), One of the Family (1925), All Dressed Up (1925), The Morning After (1925), Beggar on Horseback (1925), Beggar on Horseback (1924), and Go West, Young Man (1923).

 Films

 Johnson was signed to a contract with Metro-Goldwyn-Mayer by Cecil B. DeMille following a performance of The Silver Cord at the Repertory Theater in Los Angeles, California.
 The play was produced by Simeon Gest of the Figueroa Playhouse.
 Her film debut came in Dynamite (1929), written by Jeanie Macpherson and featuring Charles Bickford and Conrad Nagel.
 Production was delayed while Johnson recovered from an appendectomy.